 As the " Windows " version have an installer, this greatly simplifies the software setting-up and configuration.
-You will download the file "Diaoulek-1-6.setup.exe".
-By double-clicking on this executable file, you will install "Diaoulek" by default in "Program Files\Diaou-1-6".
-However, for a matter of read/write rights, it is recommended under Win7 to install the software into the directory
+You will download the file "FDiaoulek-2-01-setup.exe".
+By double-clicking on this executable file, you will install "Diaoulek" by default in "Program Files\FDiaou-2-01".
+However, for a matter of read/write rights, it is recommended under Win7 to install the software into the directory "C:\Users\Your_User_Name\FDiaou-2-01".

-"C:\Users\Your_User_Name\Diaou-1-6".
 Of course, here "Your_User_Name" stands for your logging name.
-You can also install your software in another place, for example on a USB key as in "J:\Diaou-1-6" or even in a directory with a more complicated path.
-However, you should keep in mind that softwares developed for Linux have difficulties with file names containing spaces or accentuated letters.
+You can also install your software in another place, for example on a USB key as in "J:\FDiaou-2-01" or even in a directory with a more complicated path.
+However, you should keep in mind that a software developed for Linux have difficulties with file names containing spaces or accentuated letters.
 Don't create yourself such file names even if you can use names like "Program Files".
+Your user name should not contain spaces or accentuated letters either.
+If this is the case, create a new user which don't need root privileges but at least needs the rights to read and write on its disk space.

-Setting-up under Linux.
+Installation under Linux.